Online sky atlases from the 20th century

 Boss General Catalogue of 33342 stars (GC), Benjamin Boss, 1937.
 This is a digital version of the five volume catalogue which contained positions and proper motions of all stars brighter than magnitude 7 as well as thousands of fainter stars for which accurate proper motions could be determined.
 It covers the whole sky.
 The general descriptions and other file formats are here, and this page contains the introduction.

 Yale Catalogue of Bright Stars, 2nd ed.
 (HR = BS), Yale University, 1940.
-This catalog first appeared in 1930 as a compilation of data on every star in the Harvard Revised Photometry Catalogue.
+This catalog first appeared in 1930 as a compilation of data on every star in the Revised Harvard Photometry Catalogue (see above).
 It contains all stars brighter than magnitude 6.5 (9110 stars in this 2nd edition).
 See below under modern catalogs for the 5th edition.

 Third Catalogue of Variable Stars, Seth Carlo Chandler Jr., 1896.
 Chandler, an American amateur astronomer, published this catalogue of visually observed variable stars in Issue 379 (Vol. 16, No. 19) of the Astronomical Journal.